jianglei12138/cups/README.md

 - if you want to enable dns_sd, you can put libdns_sd's header and library into toolchain sysroot.
 And libdns_sd for android could be found in my resposity.
 - if you want to enable avahi, you can put avahi header and library into toolchain sysroot.
 And libavahi-common,libavahi-core,libavahi-client for android could be found in my resposity.

-#### 3.Configrue cups
+#### 3. Patch and configrue cups

-Just cd cups folder and configure:
+download cups-2.4.10 and apply patch (use patch command) **cups-2.4.10-android-port.patch**

+configure:

 ```shell
 ./configure --host=arm-linux-androideabi  --disable-dbus --prefix=/system/usr/root --with-cups-user=system --with-cups-group=system --with-system-groups=root
 ```

-I put all aim files to `/system/usr/root` which in android system, so i used `--prefix` .You maybe found some error during configure ,but you can find all need libraries in my repositories.
-Then add liblocale support in Makedefs file `COMMONLIBS = -pthread -lm  -liconv  -lz -llocale`
+I put all aim files to `/system/usr/root` which in android system, so i used `--prefix` .You maybe found some error during configure, but you can find all need libraries in my repositories.

 ![locale](art/locale.png)